Jimbly/LD56-dwarfs/README.md

   X High score is: progress towards completion, then min probes launched X Completed bar w/claimed bonus should look different (solid black) X If any bonus is claimable, do not allow LAUNCH
-  Add saving of game state to local storage (upon launch, upon sell/dismantle)
+  X Add saving of game state to local storage (upon launch, upon sell/dismantle)

 Visuals
   Eyes / snakes